-Refusing to Hit: Masculine Habitus, 'Holding Back', and Women's Frustration schoolboy attending a boys-only school, I had frequently enjoyed bouts of play-fighting on the playing field, engaging my male friends in what were often chaotic and sometimes injurious wrestling free-for-alls.
+Refusing to Hit: Masculine Habitus, 'Holding Back' and Women's Frustration

+Before I took up martial arts, my thoughts and expectations about fighting had been heavily structured by prevailing patriarchal discourses of gender, physicality and power.
+As a schoolboy attending a boys' school, I had frequently enjoyed bouts of play-fighting on the playing field, engaging my male friends in what were often chaotic and sometimes injurious wrestling free-for-alls.
 Having played rough contact sports throughout my life, I was enthused by the physical thrill of mock combat, and while I rarely fought 'for real' in aggressive confrontations, I nevertheless took great pleasure in these activities.
 In terms of the experiences of young boys in Western culture more generally, it is clear that I am not alone in having grown up with a taste for combative physicality (Connell 1995), and it is fair to say that my single-sex education had resulted in a more or less exclusive association in my mind between fighting, men and ideals of masculinity (see, for instance, Messner 1990).